Accounts-Today/ATCrackGuides/BanChecker.md

   ]
 }
 ```
 This is an example bans.json file.
 In here, we configure what servers to use and some additional proxies.
 The servers we are checking are `Mineplex` and `Hypixel`.
 The `Proxies` segment is for special proxies used during checking.
-Note, you only need to do specify additional proxies in `Back Connect` mode.
+Note, you **only need to do specify additional proxies** if `reqChange` is true..

 ### Server parts
 `IP` - The IP and Port of the server you wish to check